 Jurgen Grobler, who had moved to Britain from what had been East Germany in early 1991 when he was engaged by Leander Club to coach Steve Redgrave’s pair, was appointed as the GB Men’s Chief Coach.
 In an interview with Regatta magazine in June 1993, Grobler, who had been Chief Coach of the hugely successful women’s team in East Germany before the Berlin Wall came down, said, “The British women’s team was quite successful in 1991 – a bronze medal for the pair, the four and the double in the final.
 Then they pulled more and more in to make a bigger team… By changing everything around after Lucerne, they learned nothing more… Now all the coaches have changed, only Ron Needs is there from before… It takes time to build up a coaching team.
 With the men there is a system, the women play second fiddle.
 Of course, the system cannot itself produce success.
 Only people can do it, but to do so they must have a system in which they can work… Our women’s team are far behind at the moment… The key is to have a better training system and to stay with it.”
 He added, “The unemployed can do more training.
 Give them food, some free meals like [the men] get at Leander.
 Maybe the future is food vouchers for M&S and Waitrose!”
 In lieu of these, the 1993 GB women’s team all worked at least part time or were students.

 The British international rowing schemes as a whole (men and women, openweight and lightweight, senior, under-23 and junior) had for some years been under the overall control of a Director of International Rowing.
-Mark Lees, who had held the post through the 1992 Olympics, had not had his contract renewed after this and debate was ongoing about whether the role should even exist.
+Mark Lees, who had held the post through the 1992 Olympics and was terminally ill, had not had his contract renewed after this and debate was ongoing about whether the role should even exist.
 For 1993, full selection power for both openweights and lightweights was devolved to the openweight Chief Coaches.
 The overall programme was supported administratively by an International Rowing Manager (Brian Armstrong).

 Miriam Batten remembers, “After Barcelona, Jo [Turvey] and I decided we’d like to carry on for another four years, but because there wasn’t much organised initially, we just started training.
 Ron Needs was just brilliant and wrote the training programme based on what Jurgen was doing, and Pete Proudly came up at weekends from Southampton to coach us.
 We did our singles for a bit, training on our own and then we got into the pair and rowed out of the ARA at Hammersmith.
 We were really training hard, doing two sessions a day.
 I’d gone part time at work so I finished there at 2pm every day and I didn’t work on Fridays so I could do a really hard, long weekend.
 Jo was a student so she was able to make those times.
 We were really ramping up the training.”

-As Ali Gill’s two-year doubles partnership with Annabel Eyres had come to an end, Ali formed a new crew with Kim Thomas.
+As Ali Gill’s two-year doubles partnership with Annabel Eyres had come to an end, Ali initially teamed up in a new crew with Kim Thomas.

 The openweight women’s squad crews trained in Henley at weekends where they were hosted by Upper Thames RC along with lightweight sculler Sue Key, who had two boats, one in Henley and one on the Tideway that she used during the week.